MicrosoftDocs/microsoft-365-docs/microsoft-365/business/sign-up.md

 2. On the next page, find out the monthly cost, and optionally scroll down the page to find out more about what's included in Microsoft 365 Business.
 Under Microsoft 365 Business, select **Buy now**.
 3. On the **Thank you for choosing Microsoft 365 Business** page enter your information to get started
 4. In **step 1**, enter an email address that you already use.
 This can be your current work email address, or any address you want Microsoft to use to communicate with you during setup, and send you information about your bill and renewals.
 Then select, **Set up account**.
 5. In **step 2**, enter your name, business phone number, company name, and location.
-Note that your Country or Region determine the exact services you'll receve from Microsoft, and can't be changed after you complete this step.
+Note that your Country or Region determine the exact services you'll receive from Microsoft, and can't be changed after you complete this step.
 Select **Next**.
     > [!NOTE]
     > We'll display your company name in the admin center; this is where you'll manage Microsoft 365 users, licenses, and so on.
 We'll also include it in any internal (SharePoint) site URLs.
 6. In **step 3**: